abshka/limine-booster/README.md

 - **Fully Automated:** A pacman hook handles everything automatically when you install, upgrade, or remove any kernel.
 - **Multi-Kernel Support:** Automatically creates and manages separate entries for all installed kernels (e.g., `linux`, `linux-lts`, `linux-zen`).
 - **Smart Hook Logic:** Intelligently processes only changed kernels or all kernels based on the type of update.
-- **Automatic Cleanup:** Removes entries when kernel packages are uninstalled.
+- **Automatic Cleanup:** Removes entries when kernel packages are uninstalled and automatically calls `limine-snapper-sync` to update snapshots.
 - **Smart Cmdline Detection:** Uses the command line from your running system (`/proc/cmdline`) for new entries.
 - **Automatic Microcode Detection:** Includes Intel/AMD microcode if available.
+- **Enhanced AUR Support:** Robust detection and handling of AUR kernels with advanced pattern matching.

 ## Installation